The Blueprint of Your Application, Website, or Platform

 A necessary step to create an outstanding product

 Both low fidelity and high fidelity wireframes are meaningful and fundamental phases of the design process.
-Wireframes are a way for product managers, product stakeholders, designers, and developers to agree on the general user experience of an application or software product.
-Wireframes help outline functionality and can be used as a tool to define user flows, logical processes, and other key drivers of a successful software product.
-Wireframes serve as a self-documenting tool for a blueprint of an application, and aid in the formation of a product roadmap for both developers and project managers.
+App & website wireframes are a way for product managers, product stakeholders, designers, and developers to agree on the general user experience of an application or software product.
+Wireframes help outline functionality and can be used as a tool to define UI design flows, logical processes, and other key drivers of a successful software product.
+App & website wireframes serve as a self-documenting tool for a blueprint of an application, and aid in the formation of a product roadmap for both developers and project managers.

 Powerful tools that drive understanding about content, information architecture and interaction